 The immediate hands-on, sensory experience of spending time in the outdoors is a crucial part of our students’ education.
-Developing an appreciation of the beauty and tranquility of the natural world is also key to their understanding their place in the natural world.
+Developing an appreciation for the beauty and tranquility of the natural world is also key to understanding their place in the natural world.
 The lessons in the challenges of camping make our students more resilient and adaptable in all aspects of their lives.

-In January, all upper school students will have the opportunity to join in the annual Wolf Creek Ski Trip near Pagosa Springs, Colorado.
+In February, all upper school students will have the opportunity to join in the annual Wolf Creek Ski Trip near Pagosa Springs, Colorado.

 The seniors’ main event is the five-day rafting trip on the Green River in southern Utah.
 This trip down Desolation Canyon is incredibly beautiful both in scenery and in the opportunity for the seniors to slowly say goodbye to each other, with graduation right on the heels of the trip.